-Thomas A. Glessner is the founder and President of the National Institute of Family and Life Advocates (NIFLA), a public interest law firm founded in 1993 and committed to legal counsel and training for Pregnancy Resource Centers.
+Thomas A. Glessner has sought to leverage the legal system for the cause of life.
+He is the President of the National Institute of Family and Life Advocates (NIFLA), a public interest law firm founded in 1993 and committed to legal counsel and training for Pregnancy Resource Centers.
 NIFLA represents more than 1,350 Pregnancy Resource Centers across the country.

 Mr. Glessner graduated from the University of Washington, School of Law in Seattle in 1977 and practiced law in the Seattle area for ten years.
 As a practicing attorney, he used his legal skills to represent and counsel pro-life organizations, including pregnancy help centers.
 He founded and led four pregnancy help centers in Seattle, Washington from 1981 to 1987.

 Mr. Glessner was the president and CEO of the Christian Action Counsel now Care Net) from 1987 to 1992, establishing legal guidelines and programs for the training of hundreds of board members and directors of Pregnancy Resource Centers throughout the nation.
 Currently, Mr. Glessner serves on the Board of Directors for the National Religious Pro-life Coalition.

 As the CEO of NIFLA, Mr. Glessner has developed and implemented legal guidelines for Pregnancy Resource Centers to enable them to convert their operations into licensed medical clinics and provide for abortion-minded clients’ medical services such as ultrasound.